 Available Wednesday & Friday

 Mike works with adults and adolescents to help them lead rich, full and more meaningful lives.
 He is trained in evidence-based cognitive behavioral models (CBT) including Acceptance and Commitment Therapy (ACT) for a range of issues such as depression, anxiety and stress.
 He has a specialist interest in mindfulness and positive psychology and aims to empower clients to proactively build and maintain their own health and wellbeing.
-Mike also works with teams and organizations to better manage the pace, pressures and performance demands of the modern life.
-Mike’s experience as a musician means he also enjoys working with people from a performing arts background.
+Mike also works with organisational teams and the Performing Arts to better manage the pace, pressures and performance demands of the modern life.
+Mike’s experience as a musician gives him insight into working with people from a Performing Arts background.

 Rebekah Barson, Relationship & Couples Specialist

 Rebekah is trained in Relationship Counselling (Relationships Australia), Psychotherapy and Acceptance and Commitment Therapy (ACT).
 Rebekah has a compassionate and thoughtful approach to the emotional care of her clients, and provides a therapeutic space that is safe, supportive and strengthening.
 Rebekah works primarily with couples who are having trouble with their relationship, or seeking to build and strengthen their relationship.
 Rebekah looks to understand the patterns and dynamics that are causing challenges and inhibiting connection, as well as helping people move through transitions and interpersonal issues.
 Through the process of therapy, clients have the opportunity to develop a deeper ability for reflection, a greater sense of self and partner awareness, and to identify issues, towards creating meaning, connection and wellbeing in partnerships.